 We’ve looked high and low for the best inflatable hot tubs you can buy today, and a consistent favorite among reviewers and consumers alike is the Coleman SaluSpa.
 True, the Coleman brand is usually associated with activities that burn a few calories, but as it turns out, the company also makes a killer hot tub.
 It has 114 bubble jets to soothe what aches, and the cushioned floor is more than comfortable for you and a few friends.
 The multi-function pump keeps things simple, and we like how the Power Saving Timer lets you heat things up in advance.
 The PVC construction is darn durable, too.

-Intex also offers a variety of inflatable hot tubs, and the PureSpa Plus comes in two different sizes.
-It features contoured headrests and up to 170 bubble jets for maximum massage power; the multi-colored LED lights are a cool bonus, too.
+For a little more space to stretch out (or “chill,” if you will), consider the Intex 75 PureSpa.
+It comes in a few sizes (the 85-inch model is $1,500) features contoured headrests and up to 170 bubble jets for maximum massage power; the multi-colored LED lights are a cool bonus, too.

 The best inflatable hot tubs you can buy today

 After a long day of jogging, hiking, or rearranging furniture in your attic, there’s nothing quite like sinking into your own personal jacuzzi.
 Brought to you by a brand most may associate with camping equipment, the green-and-white Coleman SaluSpa is a great option for end-of-the-day, on-the-patio relaxation.